sydly148/hackthehood-buildfa25/index.md

 ### Assignments Due:
 - Work on the Data Analysis for Social Change assignment from Week 3's Tiger Teams.
 - Work on the McDonald's Menu assignment from Week 4's Tiger Teams.
+- Work on the Spotify Music Recommendations assignment for Week 6's Tiger Teams.
-- Submit your exit ticket for Wednesday's lecture!
+- Submit your exit ticket for Monday's lecture!
 - OPTIONAL: Submit your Superhero Battle Simulator on Google Classroom if you want feedback.
 ### Reminders:
 - Make sure you have access to Slack, Google Classroom, and Colab!
-- Schedule your asynchronous Tiger Team time with your instructor!
+- **Schedule your asynchronous Tiger Team time with your instructor!**

 ---